Frodo: ‘It’s a pity Bilbo didn’t kill Gollum when he had the chance.’

 All in all, I am enjoying The One Ring a lot more than I expected.
 I was skeptical at first, but I’ve been pleasantly impressed both by the quality of the materials, and also the depth of the setting, and how well Middle Earth culture is translated into this RPG, but also how many distracting aspects like money are streamlined.
 This means the game is both simple to pick up and learn, but also has lots of role-playing and setting “depth”.

-If you are curious about it, I recommend checking out play-through videos such as this one, which I’ve found helpful:
+If you are curious about it, I recommend checking out play-through videos such as the wonderful Unsung Tales series, which I’ve found helpful:

 Also, the official TOR discord channel has been helpful.